-The heart of a business intelligence data is its current detail.
+The heart of a data lake is its current detail.
 It is the place where the bulk of data resides.
 Current detail comes directly from operational systems and may be stored as raw data or as an aggregation of raw data.
 Current detail, organized by subject area, represents the entire enterprise, rather than a given application.
-Current detail is the lowest level of data granularity in business intelligence data.
+Current detail is the lowest level of data granularity in the data lake.
 Every data entity in current detail is a snapshot, at a moment in time, representing the instance when the data are accurate.
 Current detail is typically maintained for two to five years, but some enterprises may require detail data for significantly longer periods.
-When initially implemented, business intelligence data may include current detail more than two years old, but the often questionable quality of older data must be considered and measures taken to ensure its validity.
+When initially implemented, a data lake may include current detail more than two years old, but the often questionable quality of older data must be considered and measures taken to ensure its validity.
 Current detail refreshment occurs as frequently as necessary to support enterprise requirements.

-Lightly summarized data are the hallmark of a business intelligence data.
-All enterprise elements (department, region, function, etc.) do not have the same information requirements, so effective business intelligence data design provides for customized, lightly summarized data for every enterprise element (see Data Mart, below).
+Lightly summarized data are the hallmark of a data lake.
+All enterprise elements (department, region, function, etc.) do not have the same information requirements, so effective data lake design provides for customized, lightly summarized data for every enterprise element (see Data Mart, below).
 An enterprise element may have access to both detailed and summarized data, but typically much less than the total stored in current detail.